Centrelink Registered Carers Rebate:

 At Perth Nanny Network, we understand that Perth is very new to the Nanny scene and as such in some cases Nanny Services are still considered a Cash Enterprise.
 This is not the case at Perth Nanny Network.
 We understand that your family is more likely than not, not in a position to setup a company or register for PAYG, pay payroll withholding tax, superannuation, workers compensation, general insurance, issue group certificates or calculate sick and/or annual leave.
 That is why at Perth Nanny Network we can arrange all this for you as our systems are all set up and ready to go.
-All that happens is you pay a setup fee of $65 and then $65 per month on-top of your Nanny’s or Babysitter’s wage and we take care of it all!
+All that happens is you pay a setup fee of $65 and then $65 per month on-top of your Nanny’s wage and we take care of it all!
 Please note, it a legal requirement that you provide your employee with adequate Workers Compensation Insurance for working in your home.
 Most general home and content insurers offer this as part of their existing policies, or it can be easily added for a small fee, we can provide you more information on your Insurance options in our Obligation Free Quote.

 If you already have PAYG setup and it is legal for you to put your Nanny or Babysitters wage through it, you may, however, please note the following Legal Obligations for Australian Employers, as if you are employing a Nanny or Babysitter this is what you are, an Employer.

 Legal obligations for Australian parents who employ Nannies or Babysitters